NEW: A man left brain dead after participating in drug trial has died

-The first patients to get sick started to show symptoms January 10 and were hospitalized in Rennes.
+The first patients to get sick started to show symptoms on Sunday and were hospitalized in Rennes.
 The testing has been stopped, Health Minister Marisol Touraine said in a news conference Friday, and health authorities have been reaching out to the rest of the volunteers to let them know about these adverse effects.

 A total of 128 volunteers took part in the drug test.
 The subjects were between the ages of 18 to 55 and were considered healthy.
 Ninety people were given different level dosages of the drug and the rest got the placebo.

 Volunteers began taking the drug on January 7 in early testing known in the industry as Phase I, in which it’s determined if the drug is safe for human consumption.
 Scientists also measure the effectiveness of a drug at this phase and can watch to see how it reacts at different doses in the human body.